oracle-livelabs/oci/peoplesoft-import-to-cloud-manager/2import-psft/Import.md

   ![Click on Instance Type dropdown and select DB Systems](./images/db-system.png " ")

-  Please find the definitions of each fields below.
+   Definition of each fields is below.

   **Field or Control** | **Description**
   ---------------- | -----------